usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  that such individual be able to operate and locate all of the necessary equipment and be able to communicate effectively with individuals with hearing and vision disabilities about the uses of, and potential problems with, the equipment.

- <p>All of the comments on the NPRM that addressed
- this proposed language acknowledged that staff training regarding the operation of equipment is vital to the proper functioning of the rule.
+All of the comments on the NPRM that addressed this proposed language acknowledged that staff training regarding the operation of equipment is vital to the proper functioning of the rule.
 A number of commenters stated that on numerous occasions when they attempted to go to a